sha5b/M5Stack-DeDeNoise-Mashine/README.md

-# M5Stack-F25 Noise Synth & Visualizer (for M5Stack Fire)
+# M5Stack-Fire Noise Synth & Visualizer

 A handheld chaos machine that turns your M5Stack Fire into a pocket-sized noise lab, because silence is overrated and your neighbors had it too easy anyway.